venelinpetrov/venelinpetrov.github.io/index.md

 ---
 layout: home
-title: Welcome to My Blog
+title: Welcome Venelin's blog
 ---

-This is my personal blog.
-Below you’ll find my latest posts.
+This is my personal blog about programming.